INTJs are among the least common personality types.

 They get along with people really well and can talk to basically anybody about anything.

-INTJs just tend to come off as cold and calculating initially and this can turn off a lot of other personality types who just don’t get it, which makes socializing awkward and uncomfortable for everyone involved.
+INTJ personality type just tends to come off as cold and calculating initially, and this can turn off a lot of other personality types who just don’t get it, which makes socializing awkward and uncomfortable for everyone involved.

 It’s why they do best in jobs where they can work by themselves and don’t have to engage in small talk.